How Much Do Large Language Model Cheat on Evaluation? Benchmarking Overestimation under the One-Time-Pad-Based Framework: Evaluation

 $\bullet$ \textbf{Open-source LLMs show performance comparable to closeAIs.} Open-source LLMs have shown remarkable progress in recent years.
 While the performance of many open-source models remains relatively low, certain models rival proprietary counterparts.
 For instance, Kimi-K2, the best-performing open-source model, consistently achieves accuracy rates exceeding 40\%, closely matching Gemini and Claude and even surpassing it in some tasks.

-$\bullet$ \textbf{Small Language Models (SLMs) are not consistently comparable to medium-sized models.} Tables \ref{tab:table_s} and \ref{tab:table_p} indicate that Phi-3-mini and Phi-3.5-mini perform poorly on Sequencing and Prediction tasks, respectively, with accuracies not exceeding 10\%.
+$\bullet$ \textbf{Small Language Models (SLMs) are not consistently comparable to medium-sized models.} Table \ref{tab:table_s} indicates that Phi-3-mini and Phi-3.5-mini perform poorly on Sequencing and Prediction tasks, respectively, with accuracies not exceeding 10\%.
 This suggests that, while SLMs can achieve performance comparable to or even exceeding that of 7-billion-scale models on certain tasks, their actual capabilities may sometimes be over-claimed.

 $\bullet$ \textbf{While newly emerged LLMs \emph{indeed} achieve better performance, the improvements they claim often reflect \emph{growing} overestimation.} As illustrated in Figure~\ref{fig:series}, it is evident that within each series, as models evolve, there is an improvement in accuracy.
 However, the corresponding $\mathbf{RS_I}$ scores also increase on some models (e.g., Phi series).
 This suggests that while the performance of the models is enhanced through evolution, the degree of overestimation also escalates.